 As opposed to the traditional blog structure where the blog articles are arranged according to date, a silo is more logically organized and enables Google to index your site easier.

-Let’s say your blog is about hair loss.
+Let’s say your blog is about general health.

-You can create different categories out of this main idea like “hair loss vitamins” and “hair loss shampoo.”
+You can create different categories out of this main idea like “wellness” and “nutrition.”
 These categories can branch off into more subcategories like individual product reviews and informational pages.